The Basics of A Federal Criminal Case

 The Initial Appearance

 Typically, a Federal felony defendant will be brought to U.S. District Court in custody on a complaint and will likely appear before a U.S. Magistrate Judge.
 A complaint is an affidavit describing the allegations against the accused.
-At the initial appearance the Magistrate Judge will inform the accused of the complaint against the person, that the person has the right to retain an attorney, the circumstances under which the person may be released, the right to a preliminary hearing and the right to remain silent.
+At the initial appearance, the Magistrate Judge will inform the accused of the complaint against the person.
+That the person has the right to retain an attorney.
+Notify the person of the circumstances in which they may be released.
+They have the right to a preliminary hearing, and the right to remain silent.

 The Court will also consider the issue of release or detention, and this topic will be covered in more detail in the Detention Hearing section.